Walodja1987/xns/README.md

 | io        | 0.055 ETH    |
 | 888       | 0.888 ETH    |

-Every namespace has a distinct price, always set as a multiple of 0.001 ETH.
+Namespaces can share the same price (price uniqueness is not enforced).
+All prices must be multiples of 0.001 ETH.

 ---